lsst-sqre/nublado1/tools/deployment/README.md

    The default `kubernetes_cluster_name` is the DNS FQDN with dots replaced by dashes.
-The default `kubernetes_cluster_namespace` is `default`.
+The default `kubernetes_cluster_namespace` is the first component of the hostname.
 These can be changed in the deployment YAML or through environment variables.

    Feel free to customize other settings.
 You particularly may want to change the volume size, and I strongly recommend precreating your